Overlay network: Uses

-Telcos

 Many telcos use overlay networks to provide services over their physical infrastructure.
 In the networks that connect physically diverse sites (wide area networks, WANs), one common overlay network technology is BGP VPNs.
 These VPNs are provided in the form of a service to enterprises to connect their own sites and applications.
 The advantage of these kinds of overlay networks is that the telecom operator does not need to manage addressing or other enterprise-specific network attributes.

 Within data centers, it was more common to use VXLAN, however due to its complexity and the need to stitch layer-2 VXLAN-based overlay networks to layer-3 IP/BGP networks, it has become more common to use BGP within data centers to provide layer-2 connectivity between virtual machines or Kubernetes clusters.

-Enterprise networks

 Enterprise private networks were first overlaid on telecommunication networks such as Frame Relay and Asynchronous Transfer Mode (ATM) packet switching infrastructures but migration from these (now legacy) infrastructures to IP-based MPLS networks and virtual private networks started (2001~2002) and is now completed, with very few remaining Frame Relay or ATM networks.
 From an enterprise point of view, while an overlay VPN service configured by the operator might fulfill their basic connectivity requirements, SD-WAN overlay networks offer additional flexibility.

-Over the Internet

 The Internet is the basis for more overlaid networks that can be constructed in order to permit routing of messages to destinations not specified by an IP address.
 For example, distributed hash tables can be used to route messages to a node having a specific logical address, whose IP address is not known in advance.